styleguidist/react-styleguidist/docs/Configuration.md

 # Configuration

-You can change settings in the `styleguide.config.js` file in your project’s root folder.
+By default, Styleguidist will look for `styleguide.config.js` file in your project’s root folder.
+You can change the location of the config file using `--config` [CLI](CLI.md) option.

 #### `assetsDir`